zachinoz/getground_dbt-postgres/getground/README.md

     from source.stg_dbt_zac_getground__partners_sales_people,total
     group by lead_sales_contact,total
 ```

-    and over 15% of total consultants managed when applying it to joint dbt table dbt_zac_getground__referrals_partners_sales_people
+And over 15% of total consultants managed when applying it to joint dbt table dbt_zac_getground__referrals_partners_sales_people

 ```
     with total as (
             select